 For readers unfamiliar with the story of Split, here is a brief outline of the plot.

 The opening of Split is particularly inspired.
 We see Casey in splendid isolation from the other girls frolicking at Claire’s birthday party (in the up-market King of Prussia mall just outside Philadelphia).
 Visually it exerts an enduring fascination, through a device that it feels innovative to utilise as early as in an opening shot: a judicious use of a Vertigo shot, so discretely applied as to be almost invisible, but also a bit hard to get a grip on.
-It seems to be tracking out while zooming in, but in a hesitant, arhythmic, “impure” fashion, and there also appears to be some panning going on.
+The camera seems to be tracking out while zooming in, but in a hesitant, arhythmic, “impure” fashion, and there also appears to be some panning going on.
 The icky-looking plants in the foreground basically stay constant.

 The sense of internal contradiction is subtly carried forward into the second scene, where the two other girls don’t really want Casey, the social misfit, to get a ride in the car.
 Claire says: “You won’t be able to hear my dad tell jokes that only he thinks are funny for an entire car ride unless you come.
 You don’t really wanna miss that.”
 Like the technicalities did for the opening shot, her irony splits the situation in two conflicting parts: it is an invitation but also a suggestion that she really ought not to come.